 The purpose of the Women’s Advisory Council is to help Life University fulfill its mission of empowering each student with the education, skills and values to implement a world centered on vitalistic thinking and action.
 Life University’s programs are designed to educate students to identify and correct interference, allowing living systems to improve expression of their innate potential.
 We will implement this vision and effectively tell the Life University story to varied constituencies in our communities where we live and work.

-Our overall goal is to provide guidance and mentoring to help fully realize the Life University mission and global vision of excellence in teaching, learning and research, providing an exceptional student experience that leads to a life of Integrity and Lasting Purpose.
+Our overall goal is to provide guidance, forge collaborations with external partners, and address opportunities and issues of concern to female students, faculty and staff at Life University.
+This very impressive group of Women Leaders will also mentor and shape programs that will elevate the Life University mission and global vision of excellence in teaching, learning and research, leading to a life of Integrity and Lasting Purpose.

 Women’s Advisory Council Liaison